 Belt tension should be checked after 50 hours operating time.
 Approximately 80% of the total elongation of the belts will occur during this initial period of operation.
+Regular checks of belt tension every 200 hours is recommended.

 Tension is controlled as follows: